top of page

 2. Tender is the Night by F. Scott Fitzgerald

-It’s a shame that Tender is the Night is one of Fitzgerald’s less read novels, because it’s a beautifully written book that mirrors somewhat Fitzgerald’s own tumultuous relationship with his wife, Zelda.
-Travel to the south of France and jump right into the ups and downs of a young couple’s strained marriage.
-While the book is sad, it’s also one of Fitzgerald’s must underappreciated works—and often touted as his masterpiece!
+It’s a shame that Tender is the Night is one of Fitzgerald’s less read novels, because it’s a beautifully written book that somewhat mirrors Fitzgerald’s own tumultuous relationship with his wife, Zelda.

 5. Jane Eyre by Charlotte Brontë

-If you’re looking for a good mystery and romance wrapped up into one this summer, why not pick up Jane Eyre?
-This gorgeous novel follows the life of a young woman named Jane who goes to work as a governess at Thornfield Hall.
+Jane Eyre tells the story of a young woman (of the same name) who accepts a job as a governess at Thornfield Hall.
 Here, she meets her mysterious employer, Mr. Rochester, and complications ensue.
+What is Mr. Rochester hiding?
+Is something nefarious lurking in the attic?
+And will Jane ever find true love?
 There’s a few twists and turns thrown in there that might surprise even the most avid reader!

-What are you reading this summer?
-Share your must-reads with us in the comments section below!
+What are YOU reading this summer?
+Share your must-reads with us in the comments below! 👇

 bottom of page